Questions to Ask in an Interview

 f) Who held the position before, how long did they hold it, and why is the position vacant?

-g) What are the capabilities of the individuals who would report to me?
+g) What are the skills and experience of the individuals who would report to me?

 h) What are the challenges I would face in this position?
 (Troublesome or demanding individuals, poor working environment, etc.)